-The key question is whether a hybrid microgrid is appropriate to a given site.
+The key question is determining whether a hybrid microgrid is appropriate to a given site.
 Analytical tools are available that make it relatively easy to check economic feasibility.
-An initial high-level analysis requires little more than basic information about:
+An initial high-level analysis requires little more than basic information about these several factors:

-- The load profile of the community or facility to be served - The site latitude and longitude and the historic solar and wind conditions - The cost of fuel for the primary power units (generator sets) - The remaining life of the primary power units (if existing units are to be reconfigured for microgrid duty) - The cost of capital
+- The load profile of the community or facility to be served - The site latitude and longitude and historic solar and wind conditions - The cost of fuel for the primary power unit generator sets - The cost of capital